apotschka/itlog/README.txt

 Example
 -------
 The following code is the self test of the `il_log` class.

 .pull src/il_log.c@selftest,code,left

-It produces the output
+It produces the following output:
-.- Generate the file selftest.out first via
-.- $ src/il_selftest 1> selftest.out

 .pull selftest.out,code